Parent (PLUS) Loan

 What else must be done?

-All FIDM PLUS parent borrowers must complete The Department of Education's PLUS Counseling.
+All PLUS parent borrowers who have an "Appeal Approved" status or an "Endorser Approved" status must complete The Department of Education's PLUS Counseling.
 Select PLUS Counseling, choose "Parent of an eligible dependent undergraduate student" and "Continue".
 The PLUS counseling module is only two screens.
 PLUS Loan Counseling is intended to help Direct PLUS Loan applicants understand the costs and obligations that come with borrowing a PLUS loan.